+'''

 The minipage environment creates a vertical box like the parbox command.
-The bottom line of this minipage is middle of this narrow parbox, the top line of the right hand aligned with the which in turn is aligned with minipage.
+The bottom line of this minipage is aligned with the minipage is aligned with the minipage with the minipage.
 It is recommended that the user experiment with the positioning arguments to get used to their effects.

-5.3 Paragraph boxes with specific height

-In LATEX, the syntax of the \parbox and minipage has been extended to include two more optional arguments.

 '''

-\parbox[pos] [height] [inner pos] {width}{text}

-'''
+5.3.
+Paragraph boxes with specific height

+In ET{EX} , the syntax of the \parbox and minipage has been extended to include two more optional arguments.

+\parbox[pos][height][inner pos]{width}{text}